Impaired Driving: DUI & DWI Laws, Penalties and ConsequencesUpdated Dec. 25, 2020

 It has been written into the law in every state that a person automatically qualifies as intoxicated – regardless of their actions or behavior – if they have a blood alcohol concentration of 0.08% or above.
 This is known as the “per se” law, as per se means “intrinsically” or “in and of itself”.
 To put it plainly, a BAC of 0.08% is the only qualifying factor necessary to convict a person of driving while intoxicated; no further evidence of intoxication is required.

 What most people do not realize is that they can still be convicted of driving while intoxicated if their BAC is below this threshold.
 Today’s drink driving laws are designed to leave no legal escape route for those who have driven while impaired.
-You can be arrested for drink driving if EITHER of the below statements are true:
+You can be arrested for drink driving if EITHER of the below statements is true:

 - Your BAC is 0.08% or higher.